Green building: Energy efficiency

-Green buildings often include measures to reduce energy consumption – both the embodied energy required to extract, process, transport and install building materials and operating energy to provide services such as heating and power for equipment.
+Green buildings often include measures to reduce energy consumption–both the embodied energy required to extract, process, transport, and install building materials and operating energy to provide services such as heating and power for equipment.

 As high-performance buildings use less operating energy, embodied energy has assumed much greater importance – and may make up as much as 30% of the overall life cycle energy consumption.
 Studies such as the U.S. LCI Database Project show buildings built primarily with wood will have a lower embodied energy than those built primarily with brick, concrete, or steel.

 To reduce operating energy use, designers use details that reduce air leakage through the building envelope (the barrier between conditioned and unconditioned space).
 They also specify high-performance windows and extra insulation in walls, ceilings, and floors.
 Another strategy, passive solar building design, is often implemented in low-energy homes.
 Designers orient windows and walls and place awnings, porches, and trees to shade windows and roofs during the summer while maximizing solar gain in the winter.
 In addition, effective window placement (daylighting) can provide more natural light and lessen the need for electric lighting during the day.
 Solar water heating further reduces energy costs.

 Onsite generation of renewable energy through solar power, wind power, hydro power, or biomass can significantly reduce the environmental impact of the building.
 Power generation is generally the most expensive feature to add to a building.

 Energy efficiency for green buildings can be evaluated from either numerical or non-numerical methods.
 These include use of simulation modelling, analytical or statistical tools.

+In a report published in April 2024, the International Energy Agency (IEA) highlighted that buildings are responsible for about 30% of global final energy consumption and over 50% of electricity demand.
+It noted the tripling of heat pump sales from 2015 to 2022, electric cars accounting for 20% of 2023 vehicle sales, and a potential doubling of China's peak electricity demand by mid-century.
+India's air conditioner ownership could see a tenfold rise by 2050, causing a sixfold increase in peak electricity demand, which could be halved with efficient practices.
+By 2050, demand response measures might lower household electricity bills by 7% to 12% in advanced economies and nearly 20% in developing ones, with smart device installations nearly doubling by 2030.
+The US could see a 116 GW reduction in peak demand, 80 million tonnes less CO2 per year by 2030, and save between USD 100 billion and USD 200 billion over twenty years with grid-interactive buildings.
+In Alabama, a smart neighborhood demonstrated 35% to 45% energy savings compared to traditional homes.